optimizely/java-sdk/core-api/README.md

 ### BatchEventProcessor
 [`BatchEventProcessor`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/event/BatchEventProcessor.java)
-is an implemntation of `EventProcessor` where where events are batched prior to dispatch.
+is an implementation of `EventProcessor` where events are batched.
 The class maintains a single consumer thread that pulls events off of the `BlockingQueue` and buffers them for either a configured batch size or a maximum duration before the resulting `LogEvent` is sent to the `EventDispatcher` and `NotificationCenter`.